bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 The design of CUBIC was motivated by the well-documented problem classical TCP has with  low utilization over fast and long-distance networks {{K03}}{{?RFC3649}}.
 This problem arises from a slow increase of the congestion window following a congestion event in a network with a large bandwidth-delay product (BDP). {{HKLRX06}} indicates that this problem is frequently observed even in the range of congestion window sizes over several hundreds of packets.
-This problem is equally applicable to all Reno-style TCP standards and their variants, including TCP-Reno {{!RFC5681}}, TCP-NewReno {{!RFC6582}}{{!RFC6675}}, SCTP {{?RFC4960}}, and TFRC {{!RFC5348}}, which use the same linear increase function for window growth.
-We refer to all Reno-style TCP standards and their variants collectively as "Reno TCP" below.
+This problem is equally applicable to all Reno-style standards and their variants, including TCP-Reno {{!RFC5681}}, TCP-NewReno {{!RFC6582}}{{!RFC6675}}, SCTP
+{{?RFC4960}}, TFRC {{!RFC5348}}, and QUIC congestion control
+{{!RFC9002}}, which use the same linear increase function for window growth.
+We refer to all Reno-style standards and their variants collectively as "Reno" below.

-CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of classical Reno TCP to remedy this problem.
-Specifically, CUBIC uses a cubic function instead of the linear window increase function of Reno TCP to improve scalability and stability under fast and long-distance networks.
+CUBIC, originally proposed in {{HRX08}}, is a modification to the congestion control algorithm of classical Reno to remedy this problem.
+Specifically, CUBIC uses a cubic function instead of the linear window increase function of Reno to improve scalability and stability under fast and long-distance networks.

 This document updates the specification of CUBIC to include algorithmic